History of New Brunswick: Post World War II

 The Acadians, who had mostly fended for themselves on the northern and eastern shores since they were allowed to return after 1764, were traditionally isolated from the English speakers that dominated the rest of the province.
 Government services were often not available in French, and the infrastructure in predominantly francophone areas was noticeably less evolved than in the rest of the province.
 This changed with the election of premier Louis Robichaud in 1960.
 He embarked on the ambitious Equal Opportunity Plan in which education, rural road maintenance, and health care fell under the sole jurisdiction of a provincial government that insisted on equal coverage of all areas of the province.
 Teachers were awarded equal rates of pay regardless of enrollment.

 County councils were abolished with the rural areas outside cities, towns and villages coming under direct provincial jurisdiction.
 The 1969 New Brunswick Official Languages Act made French an official language, on par with English.
 Linguistic tensions rose on both sides, with the militant Parti Acadien enjoying brief popularity in the 1970s and Anglophone groups pushing to repeal language reforms in the 1980s, led by the Confederation of Regions Party.
-By the 1990s however linguistic tensions had mostly evaporated.
+Linguistic tensions had mostly evaporated by the 1990s.
+However, these tensions resurfaced around 2018 with the creation of the People's Party of Canada.

+21st century

+Throughout the early 2020s, during the COVID-19 pandemic, New Brunswick grew significantly in population, largely through interprovincial migration, mainly from Ontario, and immigration.
+As of a 2023 estimate, the province has seen higher population growth in the previous 24 months than in the past 29 years.
+In 2022, according to Statistics Canada analyst Patrick Charbonneau, New Brunswick experienced its highest population growth recorded in a single year since its Confederation in 1867.
+The following year, New Brunswick broke that record.
+Population increase in New Brunswick has led to the province's median age falling for the first time in over 50 years.

+In 2023, a significant local governance reform resulted in the amalgamation of several local service districts in the province.